Multi-Scale Manifold Alignment for Interpreting Large Language Models: A Unified Information-Geometric Framework: Experimental Setup and Analysis for Semantic-Scale Identification

 \subsection{Layered Structure Revealed by Attention Patterns}

-Fig.~\ref{fig:attn_heatmap}(a) shows the mean attention span by layer.
-In GPT-2, span rises from 12.5 (layer 0) to 36.2 (layer 12), clustering as local (0--2, median~$<$15), intermediate (3--8, 15--30), global (9--12, $>$30).
-BERT/RoBERTa show a smooth span rise, from 17.3 (layers 0--4) to above 30 (layers 9--12).
-T5 (six layers) exhibits clear separation: encoder spans grow from 12.4 to 27.8; decoder from 14.2 to 31.5.
-Spearman correlations (span vs. depth) all exceed 0.85 ($p<0.01$), confirming span as a semantic scale indicator.
+Figure~\ref{fig:attn_heatmap} shows the mean attention span by layer.
+For GPT-2, span rises from 12.5 (layer 0) to 36.2 (layer 12), clustering as \emph{local} (0--2, median $<15$), \emph{intermediate} (3--8, 15--30), and \emph{global} (9--12, $>30$).
+BERT/RoBERTa show a smooth rise from 17.3 (layers 0--4) to above 30 (layers 9--12).
+T5 (six layers) shows clear encoder/decoder separation (encoder 12.4$\to$27.8; decoder 14.2$\to$31.5).
+Spearman correlations (span vs.\ depth) all exceed 0.85 ($p<0.01$), supporting span as a scale indicator.
+Figure~\ref{fig:attn_entropy} plots attention entropy: GPT-2 exhibits a U-shaped curve (peaks at 0--1, dip at 7), while BERT/RoBERTa dip at 5--8, consistent with intermediate layers; T5 shows a flatter pattern with an encoder dip.

-Fig.~\ref{fig:attn_entropy}(b) plots attention entropy per layer.
-GPT-2 shows a ``U-shaped'' curve: peak entropy in layers 0--1, sharp drop at 7, then global expansion.
-BERT/RoBERTa have entropy dips in 5--8, matching intermediate layers.
-T5’s curve is flatter but shows encoder dip.
-These profiles confirm model-specific functional hierarchies as predicted by MSMA.